kspalaiologos/malbolge-lisp/README.md

 # MalbolgeLISP v1.2
-Made by Palaiologos, 2020 - 2021.
+Made by Iczelia, 2020 - 2021.
 Core (core.mb) to the public domain, the entire program is governed by the GNU GPLv3 license.

 ![Session gif](https://github.com/kspalaiologos/malbolge-lisp/raw/master/session.gif)